haruhi-dl/haruhi-dl/README.md

 ```
 ## Contributing

-If you want to contribute, send us a diff to <contribute@haruhi.download>.
+If you want to contribute, send us a diff to <contribute@haruhi.download>, or submit a Pull Request on [our mirror at Microsoft GitHub](https://haruhi.download/).